juergs/W600_Tcp_To_Serial_Bridge/README.md

   socket.accept() returns a tuple, consisting of the a socket and an address.
 So in your script, the variable connection is of type socket.
   Which can set to non-blocking mode by connection.setblocking(False).

+The Script 	connect_jsi_main.py serves as initializer on setup (main.py) to establish a WLAN-connection before opening a socket server by

 See: [select with socket](https://steelkiwi.com/blog/working-tcp-sockets/) and [how can non-blocking socket instances be implemented](https://forum.micropython.org/viewtopic.php?t=4211)